docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ### Plan Docker CE nodes

-Planning and building your nodes is specific to your requirements, but includes such things as:
+Planning and building your nodes is specific to your requirements and may require that you:

-- Choosing a **platform** (cloud or on-premises) to host your Docker CE nodes.
+- Choose a **platform** (cloud or on-premises) to host your Docker CE nodes.
-- Estimating **node size and spec** (your Docker Cloud nodes can be a guide)
+- Estimate **node size and spec** (your Docker Cloud nodes can be a guide).
-- Calculating the **number of nodes** for managers and workers (manager HA requires 3/5/7 managers).
+- Calculate the **number of nodes** for managers and workers (manager HA requires 3/5/7 managers).
-- Deciding **node distribution** across availability zones for high availability (HA).
+- Decide **node distribution** across availability zones for high availability (HA).
-- Ensuring **nodes can communicate** over the network and have stable resolvable DNS names.
+- Ensure **nodes can communicate** over the network and have stable resolvable DNS names.
-- Configuring **load balancers**.
+- Configure **load balancers**.

 Your swarm cluster of Docker CE nodes should probably resemble your existing Docker Cloud node cluster.
 For example, if you currently have five managers and seven workers of a particular size and spec, in hosted availability zones, your target swarm cluster should probably match that.